 To amend these regulatory documents, two different ordinances are required.
-During the August 3, 2021 City Council Meeting, the City Council authorized the City Attorney to prepare the subject ordinances.
 Each ordinance requires two public hearings before being officially adopted.
 The first reading of the ordinances with their respective public hearings was be held on December 7, 2021.
 The City Council recommended approval, with a vote of 4-1.

 Please take a moment to learn more about the City's efforts.
 We will continue to update this page, so be sure to come back.
 If you have any questions, please feel free to submit below, and we'll add it to the FAQ section.

 Over the years, there have been several downtown plan iterations, with public input, which included: